-- Eric Huang & Margaret Wang as Yang Nian He & Qiu Ying Ying.
+- Eric Huang and Margaret Wang as Yang Nian He and Qiu Ying Ying.
 Both cute and addicting to watch.
 And could be quite touching at times too.
-What I love the most about their interaction was a mixture of seriousness and cuteness.
-It was like they have their secret language with what real life couples would often have (and sometimes end up that way over the years after they’re married).
+What I loved the most about their interaction was a mixture of seriousness and cuteness.
+It was like they have their secret language with what real-life couples would often have (and sometimes end up that way over the years after they were married).
 It was like they say a word or two or just a sign or an expression and the other got it.
-They have a way with communicating that convinces us that they were together, not just the usual ‘I Love You’ spread all over or the overly mushy stuffs to convince us they were a couple.
+They had a way with communicating that convinced us that they were together, not just the usual ‘I Love You’ spread all over or the overly mushy stuff to convince us they were a couple.
 (YES, I’m rolling my eyes right now at those scenes often seen in the other dramas.)
 She often played the devil’s advocate, trying to wake him up in certain matters, such as how serious things were within the Ke family (when she finally found out he was posing as Hao Tian).
 Though it was the only way he could get the money for his mother’s medical fees but Ying Ying was quite level headed and often kept him in check regarding the whole matter and how complicated it was, not just a little deal and he would be done afterward.
-Though she soon gave in and ended up helping him all the way later on, but it wasn’t like she was just blindly jumping in but she understood the situation quite well or could sympathize with the Ke family, etc. The only time that I found it kind of ridiculous with their interaction was how they were hugging in Ruo Qing’s office and got caught (though Ruo Qing didn’t say anything at all).
-I meant come on now, common sense?
+Though she soon gave in and ended up helping him all the way later on, it wasn’t like she was just blindly jumping in but she understood the situation quite well or could sympathize with the Ke family, etc. The only time that I found it kind of ridiculous with their interaction was how they were hugging in Ruo Qing’s office and got caught (though Ruo Qing didn’t say anything at all).
+I meant, come on now, common sense?
 It wasn’t like it was in his office and Ruo Qing came in somehow and saw them, BUT it was Ruo Qing’s office.
-I guess the script-writers needed more problems to occur so they made it like that.
+I guess the scriptwriters needed more problems to occur so they made it like that.
 BUT that was so out of characters.
 Though it could explain they were so comfortable with talking with one another that they forgot, etc. YET they should understand they were at work, NOT home.
-Anyway, their relationship wasn’t just him protecting her but at times, he needed a shoulder to cry on too (not literally) but more like some sort of silent support and cheering him on.
+Anyway, their relationship wasn’t just him protecting her but at times, he needed a shoulder to cry on too–not literally, but more like some sort of silent support and cheering him on.
 Their roles were reversed at times, so it wasn’t just about who was protecting whom.
-They were on the same level.
+They were at the same level.

-- Eric Huang & Cecilia Han as Ke Hao Tian & Bai Ruo Qing.
+- Eric Huang and Cecilia Han as Ke Hao Tian and Bai Ruo Qing.
 More reserved than the other couple, except several rare times.
 Mostly because of their background so it was hard to blame them for being so formal at times.
 But they didn’t lack chemistry because of those factors.
-Not to mention how her feelings for Hao Tian were already magnetized out during the times she thought Nian He was Hao Tian (like some of the others had thought as well).
+Not to mention how her feelings for Hao Tian were already magnetized during the times she thought Nian He was Hao Tian (like some of the others had thought as well).

 - The theme songs.
 I had to rely on the subtitles because I don’t understand the dialect that well, but I liked those songs while watching.

 - Make-up.
 YES, I had to put this in because it seemed like it was overly done in other dramas.
 I thought they gave the right touch in here, especially the male population.
-There are times in other dramas I wonder IF it was done on purpose or just poorly done.
-Of course we all know all of the cast has to wear makeup for the filming, etc BUT when it gets so noticeable with the guys, it starts to become disturbing.
-Unless it’s intentional for exaggeration of personalities, it just seem ODD with so much powder/make-up on some people’s faces.
-Skin colors are more noticeable in here SO they managed to tone it down for make-up in this one, helping the drama projecting a more serious image as an overall.
+There were times in other dramas I wonder IF it was done on purpose or just poorly done.
+Of course, we all know all of the cast has to wear makeup for the filming, etc BUT when it gets so noticeable with the guys, it starts to become disturbing.
+Unless it was intentional for exaggeration of personalities, it just seemed ODD with so much powder/make-up on some people’s faces.
+Skin colors were more noticeable in here SO they managed to tone it down for make-up in this one, helping the drama projecting a more serious image as an overall.
 Kudos to the production team on this one.

 - Intelligence Level/ Common Sense.
-YUP, the fact that the majority in here aren’t idiots.
+YUP, the fact that the majority in here weren’t idiots.
 I’m so serious here.
-It’s like from some other dramas, they love torturing themselves into those troubles by letting others harm them.
-Though the characters in here aren’t flawless (because that would be unrealistic), but they’re not that clueless either.
-Unless it’s some personal matters at times or weak spots, they seem to be intelligent for the most part.
+It was like from some other dramas, they loved torturing themselves into those troubles by letting others harm them.
+Though the characters in here weren’t flawless (because that would be unrealistic), but they weren’t that clueless either.
+Unless it was some personal matters at times or weak spots, they seemed to be intelligent for the most part.
 At least for most of the main cast.

 Goofs/Oops/Annoying Parts/Whatever Else: